 This means it is closed down, its assets sold and the money used to pay creditors, and finally is is struck off the register at Companies House.

 This entire process, from the moment of insolvency to the final dissolution of the company is known as ‘going into liquidation.’

 While it may feel intmidating and stressful, it can also be fast, efficient and a huge relief to finally put a business behind you with this straightforward process.

-What’s the Process of Going into Liquidation in the UK ?
+What’s the Process of Voluntary Liquidation in the UK ?